Nonijay/bento-grid-main/notes.md

 I will be using just HTML & CSS for now.

-My users should be able to:
+My users should be able to: resize the screen size in mobile and desktop orientation.

 - View the optimal layout for the interface depending on their device's screen size